What is a Laser Labiaplasty and Why is it done?

 How is a Laser Labiaplasty performed?

-Not like traditional major plastic labiaplasty, the laser labiaplasty uses a special laser instead of traditional scalpel, making the operation much quicker and safer.
-There is little to no bleeding or bruising after the surgery because the laser seals the small blood vessels.
+Not like traditional major plastic labiaplasty, the laser labiaplasty uses a special laser instead of traditional scalpel to avoid massive bleeding during the surgery.
+There is still a little to no bleeding or bruising after the surgery because the laser seals the small blood vessels.
 The procedure can be performed under local anaesthesia, conscious sedation, or general anaesthesia.
-The “central wedge resection technique” is used to perform the labiaplasty, the old “edge resection technique” is no longer used in our modern surgery.
-The incision is closed with absorbable sutures.
+In some cases, the laser incision area are still need to be closed with absorbable sutures to shorten healing progress time.

 What happens in the postoperative period?